LDAR-Sim/LDAR_Sim/BATCH_MANUAL.md

 ### Regular Outputs

-The following files are maintained for each of programs of the first batch of simulations
+The following files are maintained for each of programs of the last batch of simulations.
 ```timeseries_output_{simulation}_{Program name}.csv```
 ```leaks_output_{simulation}_{Program name}.csv```

-The following file will be kept for the very last batch of simulations that are run.
 ```sites_output_{simulation}_{Program name}.csv```

 ### Sites